celest-dev/celest/README.md

 Celest is the Flutter cloud platform.
 We enable Flutter and Dart developers to declaratively define their backend infrastructure in Dart.

-And to stay up-to-date on the future of Celest, including managed deployments, join our waitlist at [celest.dev](https://celest.dev).
+And to stay up-to-date on the future of Celest, including full server-side rendered Flutter apps, join our newsletter at [celest.dev](https://www.celest.dev/#stay-up-to-date).

 ## Getting started with Celest